felixjones/agbabi/README.md

 ## Quick Start Guide

-Link with `libagbabi.a` via the normal means for your build environment (eg: `-Lagbabi` for GCC and Clang).
+Link with `libagbabi.a` via the normal means for your build environment (eg: `-Lagbabi` for GCC and Clang), and add the `include` directory via the normal means for your build environment (eg: `-Iagbabi/include`).

 Linking will implicitly activate the `armeabi` library.